 “It is so upsetting,” agreed her husband, Isaac.
 “If it was an actual bomb, it would be a disaster.
 It’s not just a synagogue.
 It’s a school and there are senior citizens who come here too.”

 The arrests came after a nearly yearlong undercover operation that began in Newburgh.
-The defendants bought a digital camera atto take pictures of targets, they spoke in code, and they expressed their hatred of Jews on several occasions, according to a criminal complaint.
+The defendants bought a digital camera at Wal-Mart to take pictures of targets, they spoke in code, and they expressed their hatred of Jews on several occasions, according to a criminal complaint.

 Cromitie also expressed an interest in doing “something to America,” they said in the complaint.